Correcting for sampling variability in maximum likelihood-based one-sample log-rank tests: Simulation study

 In the following results, we will compare empirical type I error rates of the seven testing procedures given in Table \ref{table:testing_procedures}.\\

 In Figure \ref{fig:ts_rates_k1} the two-sided empirical type I error rates for all procedures are shown for $\kappa=1$.
-On the left side, the sample size of the experimental group is fixed at $n_B=50$.
+On the left side, the sample size of the experimental group is fixed at $n_B=100$.
 Obviously, the two uncorrected procedures that use the parametrically estimated reference curve do not at all comply with the nominal type I error level when regarded as a test of $H_0$.
 As in \cite{Danzer:2023}, the discrepancy increases drastically as the allocation ratio increases.
 Within the considered range of allocation ratios, the increase appears to be almost linear in the allocation ratio.
 All other procedures match to a greater or lesser extent the nominal rate.
 This includes the two procedures with the additional correction for the application of the estimated reference curve.
-However, probably due to small sample sizes, not all empirical rates lie within the (grey shaded) confidence interval.
+However, probably due to small sample sizes, not all empirical rates lie within the (grey shaded) Monte Carlo error interval.
 This is also the case for the standard testing procedure for two-sample survival data, the two-sample log-rank test.
-On the right hand side of Figure \ref{fig:ts_rates_k1}, the allocation ratio is fixed at $\pi= 0.5$ and the sample size is varied.
-The type I error rate inflation of the uncorrected procedures is almost not affected by this variation.
+On the right hand side of Figure \ref{fig:ts_rates_k1}, the allocation ratio is fixed at $\pi= 0.25$ and the sample size is varied.
+The type I error rate inflation of the uncorrected procedures is hardly affected by this variation.
 This resembles the results in \cite{Danzer:2023} and can also be explained by our theory as none of the factors of the additional variance $V_2$ in \eqref{eq:add_var} is affected by the variation of the sample size while the allocation ratio is held constant.
 However, for the uncorrected as well as for the corrected procedures and the two-sample log-rank test we can observe a slightly larger inflation for small sample sizes.
-This may be because the asymptotics are not yet taking effect here.\\
+This may be because the asymptotics are not yet taking effect here.
+As can be seen from the results in the Supplementary Material, there is no remarkable difference in these rates depending on whether an exponential or a Weibull distribution is assumed in the case of $\kappa=1$.\\